-Rob Gerrand is also a director of SANE Australia and the Dax Centre, and has served as chair of Parks Victoria and of Healthy Parks Healthy People Global.
+Rob Gerrand is a director of SANE Australia and the Dax Centre, and chair of Director Next.
+He has served as chair of Parks Victoria, Healthy Parks Healthy People Global and Theatreworks.
 Former directorships include Alfred Health, the Mental Health Research Institute, the Financial Planning Association of Australia, the Florey Institute of Neuroscience and Mental Health, and the Koorie Heritage Trust.

-He is a former general manager of group public affairs at ANZ and a director of the marketing and communications agency Turnbull Fox Phillips.
+Mr Gerrand is a former general manager of group public affairs at ANZ Bank and a director of the marketing and communications agency Turnbull Fox Phillips.
 He is a published author.

-- Gerrand & Associates Principal
+- Gerrand & Associates, Principal

-- SANE Australia Non-Executive Director
+- SANE Australia, Non-Executive Director

-- The Dax Centre Non-Executive Director
+- The Dax Centre, Non-Executive Director

-- Australian Institute of Company Directors:
+- The Weights Guru Pty Ltd, Chair

-Nexus group Chair
+- AICD Director Nexus, Chair

-Director
+- Peninsula Quarries Community Engagement Group, Chair

-Commissioning, Quality and Performance
+- St Kilda Pier Stakeholder Reference Group, Chair

-Committee Chair
+Director Commissioning, Quality and Performance Committee Chair